UC San Diego Health Outpatient Psychiatric Services

 - Individual and group psychotherapy

 At this recovery-oriented program, patients address their mental disorder(s) as well as rehabilitation and wellness.
 Through the clinic’s group treatment program, patients learn and practice skills that enhance their daily lives while building a community of peers.
-The social service office connects clients to resources related to housing, food, employment, benefits and primary health care.
+Case Management Services connects clients to resources related to housing, food, employment, benefits and primary health care.
 Employment services are also available on site.

-The Gifford Clinic is unique in San Diego as a clinical training center for psychiatric residents in their third year of training in the UC San Diego Department of Psychiatry, as well as graduate level Social Work interns from San Diego State and University of Southern California, University of San Diego Marriage and Family Therapy Program, and practicum students from the UCSD/SDSU Joint Doctoral Program in Clinical Psychology.
+The Gifford Clinic is unique in San Diego as a clinical training center for third year UC San Diego psychiatric residents, marriage and family interns, nurse practitioners in training and psychology interns, as well as graduate level social work interns from San Diego State University and University of Southern California, University of San Diego's Marital and Family Therapy Program, and practicum students from the UCSD/SDSU Joint Doctoral Program in Clinical Psychology.
 Trainees attend seminars and receive clinical supervision from senior level faculty on best practices in assessment and treatment.

-Through their affiliation with UC San Diego Department of Psychiatry, patients and trainees have the opportunity to participate in studies researching leading-edge medications and psychosocial treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.
+Through their affiliation with UC San Diego Department of Psychiatry, patients and trainees have the opportunity to participate in studies, medication and psychosocial treatments for disorders such as schizophrenia, bipolar disorder, obsessive-compulsive disorder (OCD), hoarding disorder, ADHD and depression.